stoneskin

 09 Python OOP

-There are 4 major principles that make an language Object Oriented.
-These are Encapsulation, Data Abstraction, Polymorphism and Inheritance.
-These are also called as four pillars of Object Oriented Programming.
+There are 4 major principles that make a language Object-Oriented.
+These are Encapsulation, Data Abstraction, Polymorphism, and Inheritance.
+These are also called the four pillars of Object-Oriented Programming.

 4 principles